zephir-lang/zephir-docs/en/exceptions.rst

     throw 123; // throw new \Exception((string) 123);
     throw 123.123; // throw new \Exception((string) 123.123);

-Zephir's exceptions provides the same facilities as in PHP to know where exception happened.
+Zephir's exceptions provide the same facilities as PHP that allow you to know where the exception happened.
-Exception::getFile() and Exception::getLine() returns the location in the Zephir code where the exception has been thrown:
+Exception::getFile() and Exception::getLine() return the location in the Zephir code where the exception has been thrown:

 .. code-block:: html